Hosam89/Linkdin-test/FERIEN_TEST_CSS/README.md

 - [ ] Both will hide the element on the page, but display:none has greater browser support. visibility:hidden is a new property and does not have the best browser support
 - [ ] display:none hides the elements but maintains the space it previously occupied. visibility:hidden will hide the element from view and remove it from the normal flow of the document
-- [ ] display:none hides the element from view and removes it from the normal flow of the document. visibility:hidden will hide the element but maintains the space it previously occupied.
+- [ x ] display:none hides the element from view and removes it from the normal flow of the document. visibility:hidden will hide the element but maintains the space it previously occupied.
 - [ ] There is no difference; both will hide the element on the page

 #### Q43.
 What selector and property would you use to scale an element to be 50% smaller on hover?

 - [ ] element:hover {scale: 0.5;}
-- [ ] element:hover {transform: scale(0.5);}
+- [ x ] element:hover {transform: scale(0.5);}
 - [ ] element:hover {scale: 50%;}
 - [ ] element:hover {transform: scale(50%);}

 #### Q44.
 Which statement regarding icon fonts is true?

 - [ ] Icon fonts can be inserted only using JavaScript.
-- [ ] Icon fonts are inserted as inline images.
+- [ x4 ] Icon fonts are inserted as inline images.
 - [ ] Icon fonts require browser extensions.
 - [ ] Icon fonts can be styled with typography-related properties such as font-size and color.